 # Xen Orchestra

 Xen Orchestra is the officially supported client for XCP-ng.
-It's currently dev by the same team that's at the origin of XCP-ng project (Vates).
+It's currently developed by the same team as the XCP-ng project (Vates).

 It's also far more than just a client: because it runs 24/7 in a daemon, a lot of extra cool stuff is possible: